Becoming a landlord is a good way to help pay down your mortgage, generate extra income, or even create your own business. But what does it take?

 Over the last few years, Toronto's tea drinkers have been lucky enough to find some great spots to enjoy their favourite brews.

-"Antique stores by nature tend to be pretty eclectic, but I think more than most we really have a bit of everything." - says the store manager.
+"Antique stores by nature tend to be pretty eclectic, but I think more than most we really have a bit of everything!"

-Owner Jake Keck told me that he wanted his store to be "more gallery-like" than most, and that mentality is evident in the almost stark displays.
+Jake Keck wanted his store to be "more gallery-like" than most, and that mentality is evident in the almost stark displays and lack of clutter.

 Teresa Wiwchar's establishment is small and white, stuffed with little things that sparkle and larger stuff that's, well, white.